vinfreecs/genga/docs/Param.rst

   | All particles with a smaller mass than this value are treated as test particles (if :literal:`Use Test Particles > 0`).
   | When :literal:`Use Test Particles = 0`, then this parameter has no affect.

-- Symplectic recursion levels = 1
+- | :literal:`Symplectic recursion levels`, number of symplectic levels in the hybrid symplectic integration method (default = 1).
+  | See :ref:`SLevels`.

-- Symplectic recursion sub steps = 2
+- | :literal:`Symplectic recursion sub steps`, number of sub steps per symplectic level in the hybrid symplectic integration method (default = 2).
+  | See :ref:`SLevels`.

 - | :literal:`Minimum number of bodies`, (default = 0)
   | When the number of bodies (not including test particles) gets smaller than this number, then the simulation will be stopped.